shipwright-io/build/docs/build.md

 - Validates if the referenced `StrategyRef` exists.
 - Validates if the container `registry` output secret exists.
+- Validates if the referenced `spec.source.url` endpoint exists.

 ## Configuring a Build